StonehengeNLP/ESRA-Backend/README.md

 ## Enviroment
-This project use Django framework(port:8000) connect with MySQL database(port:3306).
 In order to run the project, you need to create .env file (you can look the example at .env.example).

 ## Administrator
 In order to create super user of Django, run this command: